 And sometimes female therapists had to fend off callers who were clearly looking for non-professional services.
 Some of them might even have had inappropriate requests from men during their sessions.

 Therefore the tendency is that professional massage therapists define massage as a strictly professional and clinical event.
-They disregard any other aspects of massage as unwanted, unprofessional, and bad.
+They regard any other aspects of massage as undesirable and unprofessional.

-However this is like ‘throwing the baby out with the bathwater’, as the saying goes.
+However there are other ways of looking at this subject without “throwing the baby out with the bathwater”, as the saying goes.

-When my professional massage colleagues read this title, they might cringe that those two words – ‘professional’ and ‘sensual’ – are mentioned in the same sentence.
+I am aware that when some professional massage therapists read this title, they might feel uncomfortable that those two words – ‘professional’ and ‘sensual’ – are mentioned in the same sentence.

 I know – it’s a hot topic.
 It gets tempers flaring, and opinions shooting about like arrows.